Motorcycle Piston Bracelet — .925 Sterling Silver, 52 Grams

 The articulation between links is smooth — the connecting rods pivot slightly where they join each piston head, so the bracelet follows the curve of your wrist without stiff spots.
 It drapes flat against the skin rather than bunching up on one side.

-The oxidized finish sits in the recesses of each piston's bore detail, making the mechanical shapes pop even in low light.
+Oxidation settles into the recesses of each piston's bore detail, making the mechanical shapes pop even in low light.
 The polished surfaces on the piston crowns and rod shafts catch light when you move your hand — subtle, not flashy.

 Under the Hood